Budapest Airport (BUD)

-Budapest Airport has two passenger terminals:
+Budapest Ferenc Liszt International Airport has two main passenger terminals: Terminal 2A and Terminal 2B.

 See below the available means of transportation at Budapest Airport: